robiningelbrecht/phpunit-coverage-tools/README.md

 - A minimum total coverage of *20%*
 - A minimum coverage of *80%* for all classes in namespace `RobinIngelbrecht\PHPUnitCoverageTools`
-- A *100%* code coverage for the class `ApplicationFinishedSubscriber`
+- *100%* code coverage for the class `ApplicationFinishedSubscriber`

 ### Example with coverage that is too low